DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 BTAA-GIN is a collaboration of library-affiliated staff from Big Ten Academic Alliance universities.
 The program aims to support the geospatial research community by building and maintaining a collective open-source spatial data infrastructure featuring metadata optimized for spatial discovery platforms.
 The BTAA Geoportal contains images, scanned maps, and geospatial data in Shapefile format.

+Many specialized regional and topical repositories/clearinghouses of geospatial data exist - with Shapefiles as a commonly supported data distribution format.
+Examples of such specialized resources include:

+* The [National Historical Geographic Information System](https://www.nhgis.org/) that provides historic tabular and spatial data related to socio-economic time-series data from 1790 to present.
+* The [Texas Geographic Information Office](https://tnris.org/) that provides discovery and access to a curated collection of geospatial data related to the US state of Texas.
+* The [New Mexico Resource Geographic Information System](https://rgis.unm.edu/) that provides discovery and access to a curated collection of geospatial data and associated web services for the state of New Mexico.

 ## Sample data set citations (lh)